Duet3D/wiki-content/User_manual/Machine_configuration/Configuration_IDEX.md

 Your homeall.g file should home the new axes as well as X, Y, Z. On a Cartesian printer you will normally be able to home your additional axes simultaneously with X and Y.

 If you home Z using a Z probe, then that probe should be mounted on the X carriage and you should ensure that the X carriage is over the bed when you probe using G30.
 One way of doing this is to deselect all tools prior to probing.
-Another is to use the S2 modifier on the G1 commands, which disables axis mapping.
+Another is to use G1 H2 commands on the G1 commands, which disables axis mapping.
 You should also park the U carriage out of the way of where you want to probe.

 Here are some sample files.
+(Use G1 S# commands instead of G1 H# commands in the following examples if you are using RRF 2.01 and earlier.)

 homex.g:

 ```
 ; Home X at the low end of the axis
 G91
-G1 Z4 F200
+G1 Z4 F200 H2
-G1 X-240 F3000 S1
+G1 X-240 F3000 H1
-G1 X4 F600 S2
+G1 X4 F600 H2
-G1 X-10 S1
+G1 X-10 H1
 G1 Z-4 F200
 G90
 ```